Support » Parents and Carers

 Your questions answered

 We try our best to include parents and carers as much as we can from the very start.
-Once the learner in your care has applied we will invite them to a Potential Learner Day, which you are welcome to come along to as well.
+Once the learner in your care has applied we will invite them to a Prospective Learner Day, which you are welcome to come along to as well.
 At these days, there will be tours of the campus, you’ll be able to meet key members of staff and ask any questions you might have.

 Once we have received an application, our learners are invited to a one on one interview.
 This will help establish what support is already in place and which, if anything, needs to be put in place to aid the learner.
 All elements of support on offer will be discussed and an agreed plan will be put in place.